Gor Mahia F.C.: 2010s

 Gor Mahia FC drew an average home attendance of 2,488 in the 2011 edition of the top-flight football league of Kenya.
 It was the highest average home attendance in the league.
-From a financial perspective, 2011 was a landmark year because that was the year that Gor Mahia secured their first ever legitimate shirt sponsorship.
-Previously in 1991, Gor Mahia wore shirts emblazoned International Casino.
-However the proceeds from that sponsorship are unknown and clouded in mystery.
+Financially, 2011 was a landmark year in which Gor Mahia secured their first officially recognised shirt sponsorship.
+The club had previously worn shirts bearing the International Casino name in 1991, though the details of that arrangement remain unclear.
 The KSh.38 million/= Tuzo sponsorship by Spin Knit Dairy was the most lucrative by any club in Kenya when announced.
 Gor Mahia went on to win the FKL Cup and finish fourth in the league.

 At the beginning of the season, the club acquired Moses Odhiambo, a former international who had played in Tanzanian and Rwandese leagues and he proved to be a revelation.
 Teenage striker Edwin Lavatsa was also a big hit in his first season in the KPL.
-After strong performances in mid-season, the steam run out and Gor finished 4th in the league, largely due to disharmony in the technical bench and overcommitment of head coach Zedekiah Otieno to the Kenya national team.
+After strong performances in mid-season, the club's form faded and Gor finished fourth in the league, largely due to disharmony within the coaching staff and the overcommitment of head coach Zedekiah Otieno to the Kenya national team.
 In Otieno's absence, Cameroonian assistant coach Anaba Awono led the club to win the FKL Cup after beating bitter rivals A.F.C.
 Leopards in the semis, and then edging out Sofapaka in the final.
 The club also conducted its elections towards the end of November and brought in many youthful officials.